Archive for January 2008

 Video: Nobuo Takahashi’s animated landscapes

-“Musashino Plateau” and “Japan” — a pair of 3D computer animations directed by Nobuo Takahashi — illustrate (in dramatic fashion) how Japan’s landscape changed during the postwar period of rapid economic growth.
-The animations begin slowly with the early postwar recovery years, but the pace quickens to a frenzy as explosive growth during the bubble […]
+"Musashino Plateau" and "Japan" -- a pair of 3D computer animations directed by Nobuo Takahashi -- illustrate (in dramatic fashion) how Japan's landscape changed during the postwar period of rapid economic growth.
+The animations begin slowly with the early postwar recovery years, but the pace quickens to a frenzy as explosive growth during the bubble years (late '80s/early '90s) transforms the cityscape into a chaotic, tightly packed jumble of single-family homes, large apartment complexes and high-rise buildings.
+In the end, development grinds to a halt with the collapse of the bubble.

 H.R.
 Giger’s creatures in ’80s Pioneer ads

-In 1984-1985, Pioneer featured the visions of H.R.
-Giger in a series of Japanese magazine ads for their Zone audio-visual component system.
+In 1984-1985, Pioneer featured the designs of H.R.
+Giger in a series of Japanese magazine ads for their Zone home entertainment system.

 [Enlarge]